Jack Grundy (rugby league): County Cup Final appearances

 Grundy played in Barrow's 12–2 victory over Oldham in the 1954 Lancashire Cup Final during the 1954–55 season at Station Road, Swinton, on Saturday 23 October 1954.

 Career records

 Grundy is tenth in Barrow's all time try scorers list with 112-tries.

 Genealogical information

-Jack Grundy was the son of the rugby league forward of the 1920s for Lancashire and St. Helens Recs; Harry Grundy, and the brother of the rugby league footballer for St.Helens Recs and Liverpool Stanley, and the Secretary of Huyton RLFC; Kenneth Grundy.
+Jack Grundy was the son of the rugby league forward of the 1920s for Lancashire and St. Helens Recs; Henry 'Harry' Grundy, and the brother of the rugby league footballer for St.Helens Recs and Liverpool Stanley, and the Secretary of Huyton RLFC; Kenneth Grundy.